KjellKod/g3log_example_integration/README.md

 Example project of how to integrate with g3logi

-## Example of Building g3log, shared library,  in a local location
+## Example of building g3log, shared library,  in a local location
 ```
 git clone https://github.com/KjellKod/g3log.git
 cd g3log